go-gitea/gitea/docs/content/doc/developers/guidelines-backend.md

 ### Package Name

 For the top level package, use a plural as package name, i.e. `services`, `models`, for sub packages, use singular, i.e. `servcies/user`, `models/repository`.

 ### Import Alias

-Since there are many levels because of package levels, sometimes you will encouter `modules/user`, `models/user`, `services/user`, so we recommand to use import alias.
-To differ from package variables, use **snake_case** as import package alias. i.e. `import user_service "code.Gitea.io/Gitea/services/user"`
+Since there are many package levels and sub packages, so you will find `modules/user`, `models/user`, `services/user`.
+When these packages are import into one Go file, it's difficult to know which package we are using and if it's a variable name or an import name.
+So we recommand to always use import alias.
+To differ from package variables which are commonly use camelCase, just use **snake_case** as import package alias. i.e. `import user_service "code.Gitea.io/Gitea/services/user"`

 ### Future Tasks